iamvs-2002/AI/5_Breadth_First_Search.md

 - Also called as Level Search Technique because it moves level by level.
 - Shallowest node
 - Complete
-- Optimal solution is guaranteed.
+- Optimal solution is guaranteed, i.e., it gives the shortest cost.
 - Time complexity
 - Example: